jediahkatz/course-planning-constraint-program/ROADMAP.md

 ## in-progress:
 - write tests

-## todo:
-- optimize model to speed up solving time
-- account for timeslots in current semester
+- allow OR of requirements
 - use requirements based on CUs instead of just number of courses
     - this will break some assumptions
         - e.g. that a requirement can only be satisfied by one course
     - will also need to fetch old data for courses that aren't currently offered
         - ideally instead we can maintain a new database of CUs per course
+    - also this might slow things down a LOT because half-CUs can count
+        - maybe we can by-default disable them except for electives?

+## todo:
+- optimize model to speed up solving time
+    - reduce number of vars and constraints?
+        - e.g. don't even create variable satisfies[c, r] if course c can't satisfy requirement r
+    - add redundant constraints?
+    - cache parameter-independent parts of model so that it doesn't take so long to initialize
+    - generate hints somehow based on a fast poly-time algo?
+- account for timeslots in current semester
 - change course requests to more general semester requirements (can maybe keep course requests api)
-- allow OR of requirements
 - handle summer classes
 - fix transcript parsing to be more robust
 - logging